 No better example of aesthetic photography can be found than the fact that Johnston was chosen a member of the jury for the 1899 Philadelphia Photographic Society exhibit.
 The Philadelphia show a year earlier had pointed a new direction in photographic standards, a concentration on the “artistic quality of the photograph.”
-Alfred Stieglitz had been on the jury in 1898, and the show was significant because it “was the first exhibition of photography in American to take place with the active sponsorship of a recognized fine arts institution.”
-Stieglitz sat on a jury composed of another photographer and three painters.
-Significantly, the 1899 jury that included Johnston was composed of the five photographers shown in the accompanying tintype.
+The jury was composed of Alfred Stieglitz, another photographer, and three painters.
+Significantly, the 1899 jury that included Johnston was composed of the five photographers [shown in the accompanying tintype].

-As Jerald C. Maddox of the Prints and Photographs Division of the Library of Congress recently pointed out, the 1899 jury was “the first all photographer jury to judge a major photographic exhibition.
-This was a revolutionary stop that not only suggested that photographers might be esthetically sensitive, but also implied that in the respect they might be the equals of artists in the traditional media.”
+As Jerald C. Maddox of the Prints and Photographs Division of the Library of Congress pointed out, the 1899 jury was “the first all photographer jury to judge a major photographic exhibition.
+This was a revolutionary step that not only suggested that photographers might be esthetically sensitive, but also implied that … they might be the equals of artists in the traditional media.”